Provide sending API keys specific to domains.

-This would enable finer grained control for development teams that have multiple environments.
+This would enable finer grained control for development teams that have multiple environments or applications using the same account.

 For example, credentials to send from development / sending domains would be different than the ones needed to send from the production domain.